 s Python Class - Google's Python Class - Google Code Welcome to Google's Python Class -- this is a free class for people with a little bit of programming experience who want to learn Python.
 The class includes written materials, lecture videos, and lots of code exercises to practice Python coding.
 These materials are used within Google to introduce Python to people who have just a little programming experience.
-The first exercises work on basic Python concepts like strings and lists, building up to the later exercises which are full programs dealing with text files, processes, and http connections.
-The class is geared for people who have a little bit of programming experience in some language, enough to know what a "variable" or "if statement" is.
-Beyond that, you do not need to be an expert programmer to use this material.
+To get started, the Python sections are linked at the left -- Python Set Up to get Python installed on your machine, Python Introduction for an introduction to the language, and then Python Strings starts the coding material, leading to the first exercise.
+This material was created by Nick Parlante working in the engEDU group at Google.
+Tip: Check out the Python Google Code University Forum to ask and answer questions.

 Python Regular Expressions - Educational Materials Regular expressions are a powerful language for matching text patterns.
 This page gives a basic introduction to regular expressions themselves sufficient for our Python exercises and shows how regular expressions work in Python.
 The Python "re" module provides regular expression support.
 In Python a regular expression search is typically written as: match = re.search(pat, str) The re.search() method takes a regular expression pattern and a string and searches for that pattern within the string. str = 'an example word:cat!!'
 The code match = re.search(pat, str) stores the search result in a variable named "match".
 The 'r' at the start of the pattern string designates a python "raw" string which passes through backslashes without change which is very handy for regular expressions (Java needs this feature badly!).
 Basic Patterns The power of regular expressions is that they can specify patterns, not just fixed characters. a, X, 9, < -- ordinary characters just match themselves exactly. findall